SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

     \rho V \dot{u} = p_1 A_1 - p_2 A_2 - F_{viscous} + \rho V g
 ```

+!!! note "Project Idea"
-Note: the current implementation of this component in the ModelingToolkitStandardLibrary.jl does not include gravity force for this makes initialization challenging and will take some work to implement. **Project Idea**
+    the current implementation of this component in the ModelingToolkitStandardLibrary.jl does not include gravity force for this makes initialization challenging and will take some work to implement.

 The density $\rho$ is an average of $\rho_1$ and $\rho_2$.
 The velocity is also taken as an average of $u_1$ and $u_2$